Alain-T/AWS/JumpBox/README.md

 - Add to the route table "JumpBoxPrivate" the route :
   - 0.0.0.0/0 : NAT Instance created above,

-### Private Server Checking:
+### Private Server Checking
-- ssh to the "JumpBox" or the NAT instance,
+- ssh to the jump box or the NAT instance,
+- ping 8.8.8.8 to check internet access,
 - from that instance ssh to "JumpBoxPrivate-1",
 - once on "JumpBoxPrivate-1", check internet access using  curl --head http://www.google.com/